2023 Healthcare Marketing Trends & Healthcare Advertising Trends

 Most traditional practice websites that contain informational-based content like locations, providers, and treatments fall into the “unauthenticated webpages” category and therefore aren’t regulated and continue on as usual.

-This means you need to take a hard look at what you can and cannot leverage in terms of third-party tracking tools and remarketing based on how your website is set up.
+However, this means you need to take a hard look at what you can and cannot leverage in terms of third-party tracking tools and remarketing based on how your website is set up.

 This article does not replace your compliance departments or healthcare legal advice.